divz2711/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.
-2.
-3.
-4.
+1. Import pandas to read the CSV file.
+2. Load and check for null or duplicated values in the dataset.
+3. Use LabelEncoder to encode the dataset values.
+4. Import LogisticRegression and apply it to the dataset with train and test data (X and y).
+5. Predict values using the variable y_pred.
+6. Calculate accuracy, confusion, and classification report using sklearn's metrics.
+7. Apply new data and print accuracy, confusion, and classification report.
+8. End the program.

 ## Program:
 ```
 /*
 Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.
-Developed by:
+Developed by: Divya S
-RegisterNumber:
+RegisterNumber: 212221040042
 */
 ```
 ```